Let’s begin with some of the key coordinates in the recent trajectory of DevOps growth as reviewed by various industry analysts and studies.

 If that wasn’t grim enough, there then came a Gartner prediction that 75% of DevOps initiatives would fall short of expectations through 2022.

-DevOps has been a practice with so much perceived and proven potential that it has since sparked off a flurry of portmanteaus extending the concept to BizDevOps, SecOps, DevSecOps and even NoOps.
+DevOps has been a practice with so much perceived and proven potential that it has since sparked off a flurry of extended concepts like BizDevOps, SecOps, DevSecOps and even NoOps.
 So how did all this potential get eclipsed by such dire predictions of conditional mortality and large-scale failure?

 Most DevOps studies and expert opinion pieces over the years, including the ones cited here, have counseled that DevOps adoptions cannot simply be treated as just another technology project.
 For instance, Gartner emphasizes the prioritization of people-related challenges over technology and HBR advocates a catalog of changes – to staffing, organization structure, performance management and culture – that essentially transform an organization.